Sonoma County food community unites to help fire victims

 First, Ramsden harvested as much kale as possible from her own garden, taking it to Ceres Community Kitchen, where volunteers were preparing daily meals for evacuees at Analy High School.

 Within a couple of days, Ramsden had coordinated with Page at F.E.E.D. and a crew of volunteers to get the produce donations from farms into pop-up kitchens.
-It was her way of ensuring that people were getting the good, nourishing food she believed they needed in a time of crisis, as she explains in the video below.
+It was her way of ensuring that people were getting the good, nourishing food she believed they needed in a time of crisis.